 Acupuncture for Prenatal Care

 Congratulations, you're expecting!
 Pregnancy is usually a happy time, but it is not without its stresses and challenges, both physical and emotional.
 Even as you celebrate the little one who will soon be joining your life, you may be feeling perpetually queasy and exhausted.
-Like many mothers-to-be, you may have some anxiety about the health of the baby or maintaining a healthy pregnancy, particularly if you have had fertility issues in the past.
+You may have some anxiety about the health of the baby or maintaining a healthy pregnancy, particularly if you have had fertility issues in the past.
 Later in pregnancy, you may experience discomforts like heartburn, muscle and joint aches and pains, or swollen hands and feet.

-Turning Breech Babies
+Breech Babies

-In many cases, the use of acupuncture and moxibustion at specific points can cause a breech baby to move into a head-down position.
 Whenever possible, it is best to schedule your treatment prior to reaching 37 weeks, when the baby is still small enough to move and turn easily.
-When addressing this condition, I first give the mother an acupuncture treatment that helps correct whatever imbalances may have contributed to the breech positioning in the first place.
-I then use the moxibustion protocol for turning breech babies.
-Finally, I teach the mother how to continue the moxibustion treatment at home, which improves outcomes significantly, and provide her with the necessary supplies.
+When addressing this condition, I first give the an acupuncture treatment that helps correct whatever imbalances may have contributed to the breech positioning in the first place.
+I then use the moxibustion protocol for encouraging breech babies to turn.
+Finally, I provide supplies and instructions for continuing the moxibustion treatment at home, which improves outcomes significantly.

 Preparation for Labor

-In the last weeks of pregnancy, acupuncture can help your body prepare for a smooth, efficient labor and may even shorten the time you labor.
-Upon request, I also teach women and their birth partners about acupressure techniques they can use to provide natural pain relief and keep the labor and delivery process moving smoothly.
+Upon request, I can also teach patients and their birth partners about acupressure techniques they can use to provide natural pain relief and keep the labor and delivery process moving smoothly.

 Encouraging the Start of Labor

-If you have passed your due date, or if your doctors are planning a medical induction prior to your due date, acupuncture can help to encourage the start of labor in a more natural way that works with your body to get things moving.
+If you have passed your due date, or if your doctors are planning a medical induction prior to your due date, acupuncture may help to encourage the start of labor in a more natural way that works with your body to get things moving.
 How soon labor begins and how many acupuncture treatments are needed depends on how far your body has progressed toward labor already.
 If there is little dilation and effacement of the cervix, it may take two or three treatments for labor to begin in earnest.
 If your body is already showing signs of preparation for labor, only one treatment may be necessary.
 That being said, results can vary widely.
-I have treated women with minimal dilation and effacement who delivered the day after their first labor induction acupuncture session.
+I have treated patients with minimal dilation and effacement who delivered the day after their first acupuncture session.

 during pregnancy, acupuncture can help:

-• Support the health of mother and baby
+- Support the health of mother and baby

-• Alleviate morning sickness
+- Alleviate morning sickness

-• Improve energy levels
+- Improve energy levels

-• Relieve headaches
+- Relieve headaches

-• Lower stress, calm anxiety, and promote relaxation
+- Lower stress, calm anxiety, and promote relaxation

-• Reduce the risk of miscarriage
+- Reduce the risk of miscarriage

-• Treat spotting and bleeding
+- Treat spotting and bleeding

-• Ease aches and pains
+- Ease aches and pains

-• Help turn breech babies
+- Help turn breech babies

-• Reduce swelling in hands and feet
+- Reduce swelling in hands and feet

-• Prepare the body for efficient labor
+- Prepare the body for efficient labor

-• Promote the onset of labor when a woman is past her due date or hopes to avoid medical induction
+- Promote the onset of labor when a woman is past her due date or hopes to avoid medical induction

-• Speed postpartum recovery
+- Speed postpartum recovery

-• Support production of breastmilk
+- Support production of breastmilk

 During labor and delivery, acupressure can relieve pain and help keep labor progressing smoothly.